singlaaditya999/ML-Project/ethnicity/READ-ethnicity.md

                 This code has both Ethnicity Train and Prediction model.
                 How to run the code-
-                Use any jupyter notebook base .ipynb file environment like google collab or kaggle Kernel. jupyter notebook is strongly recommanded.
+                Use any jupyter notebook base .ipynb file environment like google collab or kaggle Kernel. jupyter notebook is strongly recommended.
                 Install all the libraries and dependencies for running the notebook.
                 Then , run the code cell by cell.